MyEasyFarm/vite-plugin-icons-spritesheet/README.md

 We extend our gratitude to the original author and contributors for creating this excellent tool.
 This fork aims to build upon their work while keeping the library up-to-date and actively maintained.

+### Key Changes from Original

+- **ESM-only**: This package is published as ESM-only (no CommonJS support).
+Make sure your project supports ES modules.
+If you need CommonJS support, please use the original package.

 ## Installation
 ```bash
 npm install -D @myeasyfarm/vite-plugin-icons-spritesheet